tommyh/backbone-view-model/README.md

 This project uses QUnit for it's automated tests.
 If you'd like to contribute, please:
-* make sure the tests are green: backbone-view-model/test/index.html
+* make sure the tests are green: `backbone-view-model/test/basic.html` and `backbone-view-model/test/require-js.html`.
 * add tests for your new feature/fixes